 Deliciously nutty, vegan roasted broccoli is the perfect veggie side dish for any occasion.
 Florets are oven-roasted with garlic and tossed with lemon juice, zest, and vegan parmesan cheese.
 So good you'll want to keep the whole batch for yourself!

-I'm a broccoli lover, myself, but I know a lot of people struggle with it.
+I'm a broccoli lover, but I know a lot of people struggle with it.
 If that's you, or you have a broccoli skeptic in your household, I'm convinced that this cheesy, lemon-y, roasted broccoli is the way to go.

 Skip the steaming, and go right to roasting because this cooking method brings out the most amazing qualities in broccoli.